All Episodes Plain Text

 They are never monitored.

-Here in New Jersey, the one that runs the one in Flemington has executives who live very comfortably, and they have sub -poverty wages for the workers in Head Start.
+Here in New Jersey, the one that runs the one in Flemington has executives who live very comfortably, and they have sub-poverty wages for the workers in Head Start.

-Here's Letitia in Palm Springs, California, Republican.
+All right, David, here's Letitia in Palm Springs, California, Republican.

 Good morning.

-Our education is very low compared to the rest of the world and we have exceedingly excelled in that.
+I just wanted to mention, because it's an open forum, that, well, a lot of people that were mentioning about education, our education is very low compared to the rest of the world, and we have exceedingly excelled in that.

-But my point that I wanted to say is that most people don't realize that if you're in debt the way the United States is in debt, how do they think, or what do they think, that is going to happen to the United States?
+But my point that I wanted to say is that most people don't realize that if you're in debt the way the United States is in debt, how do they think or what do they think that is going to happen to the United States?

-If you don't pay your credit cards or your bills, or you don't pay your taxes on your home, you lose your home you, you no longer are the owner of your property, and that, and our debt, goes to the rest of the world, especially China and other countries.
+If you don't pay your credit cards or your bills or you don't pay your taxes on your home, you lose your home.

-All right, Leticia.
+All right, Letitia.

 And this is Axios has this article that just came out.